-2) Please include a short bio in your FilmFreeway cover letter that includes your school, age and something about yourself.
+2) Please include a short bio in your FilmFreeway cover letter that includes your school, age, and something about yourself.

 3) Films must be submitted in the English language.
 However, foreign-language films with English subtitles will be accepted.

 5) Films cannot contain any copyrighted materials, such as still photographs not taken by the filmmakers, advertisements, brand logos, moving images or music.
 Popular songs and music cannot be used within the production without the expressed written consent from the copyright holder.
 Most record labels charge exorbitant fees for use of music, even in student non-profit productions.
 It is best to go the royalty-free route.
 There are several sites where free music is available.

-6) Students will submit their films via FilmFreeway.com without charge.
+6) Students will submit their films via FilmFreeway.com

 8) Students will agree to release their films for viewing by a general audience.
 Selected films will also be made available on the Festival website after the conclusion of the festival.

 9) Selected films will be listed on the website and filmmakers will be notified via email within two weeks prior to the festival.
+If your film is selected for the live screening, you will be required to submit a DCP format of your film.
+If you do not have a DCP format of your film, Reel Girls Film Fest can assist you in obtaining one.
 Filmmakers are encouraged to attend the festival.
 Filmmakers do not need to be present to win some of the awards.

-10)Prizes will be awarded by the festival after being judged by an impartial panel whose decisions will be final.
-Entries will be judged on technical, creative and content elements.
+10) Laurels and Awards will be awarded by the festival after being judged by an impartial panel whose decisions will be final.
+Entries will be judged on technical, creative, and content elements.

-11)Selected films may be broadcast on local access television.
+11) Submitted films may be broadcast on local access television, website, social media and other promotional venues/materials.
 Only those films that meet certain broadcast specs may be eligible.